TEC - 3 Future Ready Educators: Navigating Change, Inspiring Learners

 TEC - Dr. Fatima Rehan Dar

-In this session discover how to design engaging, real-world projects that inspire students to think critically and solve everyday problems.
-Learn how guiding students through identifying challenges, crafting solutions, and presenting their ideas can cultivate confidence, curiosity, and a strong sense of initiative — turning learning into a journey of imagination and impact.
+This session engages teachers to design engaging and real-world projects that will inspire students to think critically and solve everyday problems.
+Teachers will learn how to guide students by enabling them to identify challenges, craft solutions, and present their ideas confidently.
+The session will help teachers to develop curiosity, imagination and a strong sense of initiative among students.

 TEC - Sadia Aamir